 Chapter 1 is the engine that drives the rest of the document, and it must be a complete empirical argument as is found in courts of law.
 It should be filled with proofs throughout.
 It is not a creative writing project in a creative writing class; hence, once a word or phrase is established in Chapter 1, use the same word or phrase throughout the dissertation.
 The content is normally stylized into five chapters, repetitive in some sections from dissertation to dissertation.
 A lengthy dissertation may have more than five chapters, but regardless, most universities limit the total number of pages to 350 due to microfilming and binding considerations in libraries in those institutions requiring hard copies.

 Use plenty of transitional words and sentences from one section to another, as well as subheadings, which allow the reader to follow the writer’s train of thought.
 Following is an outline of the content of the empirical argument of Chapter 1.
 Universities often arrange the content in a different order, but the subject matter is the same in all dissertations because it is an empirical “opening statement” as might be found in a court of law.
 (Note that a dissertation could also be five pages of text and 50 pages of pictures of dragonfly wings and qualify for a Doctor’s degree in entomology.)

+Do not keep the reader waiting to learn the precise subject of the dissertation.
 State the general field of interest in one or two paragraphs, and end with a sentence that states what study will accomplish.
-Do not keep the reader waiting to find out the precise subject of the dissertation.

 Background of the Problem